-DI Code = 1 (Multisite SD field)

-MBS Code = 2 (Comm-B close out)

-IIS Code = the sensor site address
+DI Code = 1 (Multisite SD field) MBS Code = 2 (Comm-B close out) IIS Code = the sensor site address

-The transponder does not reset the B-flag (i. e., set DR=0) until a closeout message is received from the reserved site.
+The transponder does not clear the message (i. e., set DR=0) until a closeout message is received from the reserved site and the message has been read at least once.